 - In a plastic storage bag or baking dish, whisk together all of the marinade, adding the cilantro at the end.

 - Set aside 1/4 cup of the marinade.

-- When you're ready to cook the meat, heat a grill to medium high heat and add the meat to the grill, carefully laying it across the grates so it does not fall through.
+- If cooking the meat in slices: heat a grill to medium high heat and add the meat to the grill, carefully laying it across the grates so it does not fall through.

 - Cook for 2 minutes per side or just until grill marks appear and then remove to the serving dish with the peppers, drizzle with the reserved marinade.